 Flesh flies are sometimes among the first insects to arrive at a dead animal carcass and are similar to blow flies in biology and habits.
-Areas around the home with rotting matter, such as garbage cans, compost piles, animal droppings, and animal carcasses, can attract flesh fries.
+Areas around the home with rotting matter, such as garbage cans, compost piles, animal droppings, and animal carcasses, can attract flesh flies.
 Not commonly found in the home, flesh flies frequently infest industrial buildings like meat processing and packing facilities.
 Adult flesh flies don’t bite humans, but they do feed on liquid substances, and may infest wounds, carrion, and excrement.
 In some instances, flesh flies may be beneficial because their larvae prey on blow fly larvae, lesser house fly larvae, and grasshopper nymphs.
 Also, forensic investigators may use the development of flesh fly larvae in a carcass or corpse to help determine time of death.

 While the life cycle of flesh flies varies by species and location, generally the flies overwinter in their pupal stage within temperate climates and emerge as adults in the spring.
 Soon after becoming adults, they mate and the female flesh fly may lay eggs.
 More likely she will deposit from 20-40 larvae that have hatched within her body which she directly lays on the carrion, feces or rotting plant materials.
 Flesh fly larvae feed for 3 or 4 days and become pupae that burrow into nearby soil and, after about 10 to 15 days, emerge as adults.
 Flesh flies go through several generations each year.

 Some flesh flies prefer to breed in dead rodents, bats and birds found in attics, crevices and wall voids, so if flesh flies become a problem inside a structure, your pest management professional should inspect for a dead animal.